 #2: Meth-Related Deaths are Escalating in Florida

 Meth use can be lethal.
-At a time when youth alcohol abuse is declining, the Florida Alcohol and Drug Abuse Association says the number of meth-related deaths is still gaining momentum.
+At a time when youth alcohol abuse is declining the number of meth-related deaths is still gaining momentum.

 Florida recorded nearly 3,000 meth primary treatment admissions in the 2015-2016 year.
 Unfortunately, not everyone seeks help.
 In 2015, at least 305 people were found to have methamphetamine in their system at the time of death, which FADAA says is a 41 percent increase year-over-year.
 Since 2011, the number of meth-related death cases has grown by 165 percent.
 The trend is still growing.